How to Move a Hot Tub

 - Tie-down straps

-- Moving truck: You will want to reserve your moving truck based on the size of your tub (most hot tub moves will need a moving truck that can accomodate five to nine feet in width and height).
-We offer movingtruck rental to help make the move easier.
+- Moving truck.
+Reserve your moving truck based on the size of your tub.
+Most hot tub moves will need a moving truck large enough to hold at least five to nine feet in width and height.

-- Moving help: You will need at least four friends or helpers to move the hot tub.
-Consider that each side will need a lifter and one person will need to slide the hot tub onto the dollies.
+You'll also need at least four friends or helpers to move the hot tub.
+Consider that each side will need a lifter and one person will need to slide the hot tub onto the dolly.

-Tip: If you prefer to rent tools rather than buy for a quick move, we have all the tools for your project with our tool rental.
+Tip: If you prefer to rent tools rather than buy for a quick move, we have all all the tools you need for your project with our tool rental.
+Plus, you can rent a truck too.

 Disconnect and Drain the Hot Tub